BlackAndWhiteCarnage/BlackAndWhiteCarnage/README.md

 ## Also...

-**Im always hungry for learning new things cause the <br />programming swamp is incredible. ⌨️🖥<br />
+**I'm always hungry for learning new things cause the <br />programming swamp is incredible. ⌨️🖥<br />
 So let's sink in it together! 🏊‍♀️**

 ### Peace ✌️